aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-provisioning/README.md

 ### Troubleshooting
    * Use the log files.
-      At the time you run the simulation a **/logs** directory will be created with 3 distinct log files, docker_build.log, docker_run.log and server.log.
-Use those files as references when asking questions on the discussions section.
+      At the time you run the simulation a **/logs** directory will be created with 3 distinct log files, docker_compose.log.
+Inside the containers Log files are also available, in /opt/iot_client/logs and /opt/cert_signing_service/logs Use those files as references when asking questions on the discussions section.
    * Use docker log command to dig deeper into the specific container failure.
    * Make use of AWS Cloudwatch by turning on logs in AWS IoT Core.
 Go to AWS IoT Core -> Settings -> Logs -> Manage logs, Create a log role and for the Log level use Debug.
    * All provisioning action are tracked by AWS Cloudtrail, if any error with the provisioning template occur, you be able to identify it by looking for the iot-provisioning identification on the event.